Monday, June 26, 2023

 Ultimately, it's all about finding your own unique path in homebrewing.

-I've learned you can create fantastic brews with the right equipment, ingredients, and process understanding.
+I've learned you can create fantastic brews with the right equipment, ingredients, and understanding of the process.

 Don't be afraid to experiment and push boundaries; that's how many great beer recipes were born.